Real crimes. Real stories. Real evidence.

 Victorian England saw the rise of Gothic fiction and a fascination with all things frightening.
 But not all horrors were make-believe.
 As night drew in, the resurrectionists would come out.
-Join us for the last crime club of the year as we dissect one of Victorian England’s strangest crimes.
+Join us as we dissect one of Victorian England’s strangest crimes.

 Tickets £9 concessions* / £10 full price – booking recommended.

-This event is suitable for over 18s only.
+This event is suitable for over 18s only, proof of I.D. may be required.

 6pm – Guests arrive for a welcome drink of white/red/rose wine, a bottle of beer, soft drink or tea/coffee

-6:30pm – Guest take their seats in Criminal Court room for first session
+6:30pm – Guest take their seats in Civil Court room for first session

 7:15pm approx – Small break